Audience scanning: Audience scanning calculations

 In making safety calculations for audience scanning, there are two steps.
-The first is to determine the static laser beam parameters, such as laser power, divergence, audience distance etc. The result will give the irradiance, MPE, Nominal Ocular Hazard Distance (NOHD), and other safety-related characteristics for a fixed beam at the closest point of audience access.
+The first is to determine the static laser beam parameters, such as laser power, divergence, audience distance etc. The result will give the irradiance, MPE, nominal ocular hazard distance (NOHD), and other safety-related characteristics for a fixed beam at the closest point of audience access.
 This is the "worst case".

 The second step is to calculate the effect of scanning this fixed beam.
 As the beam passes one or more times over the eye, it creates one or more pulses.
 Thus, single- and multiple-pulse MPEs come into play.
 For simple, repeated scan patterns, it is possible to calculate the maximum possible exposure, by looking at the location (such as an edge) where the beam is moving slowest (longest dwell time).

 But for a laser show, where there are many different scan patterns, it is nearly impossible to calculate the "worst case" location for viewing the show.
 This is where making multiple measurements of the show can help.

 Doing measurements requires caution in using the proper type of instruments, and in correctly setting up and interpreting the measurements.
 There is no single right answer, since a detector could "pass" the show in one location but "fail" it in another.
 Taking measurements at a number of different locations—say 10 or 20—can give a general indication as to the show's intensity.

 There are a few commercial systems available which help with audience scanning calculations and measurements.
 One software program is available in a free "Lite" version which can be used to determine basic beam parameters, and worst-case static beam and single pulse calculations.

-ILDA Audience Scanning Guidelines

-The ILDA guidelines recommend to never use pulsed lasers when doing audience scanning.
-This is due to the full power of the laser being packed into a short pulse.
-This increases the chance for eye damage.
-Short pulse lasers, when doing a scanning effect, do not emit just 1 pulse, but rather many pulses to make the tunnel look solid.
-This is dangerous to the eye because the human eye can focus laser light more effectively than, for example, light from a lightbulb, which increases the risk of eye damage.

-They also recommend increasing the divergence of the light beam for ranges of less than 30 meters to reduce eye damage.
-To do this, instead of using a faint, narrow beam, laser show operators can use bright and fuzzy beams, which are also more visually effective.
+ILDA audience scanning guidelines

+In November 1998, a panel of safety experts and laser operators, convened by the International Laser Display Association, issued a joint statement regarding audience scanning.
+It included guidelines and a cautionary statement."No system or test can absolutely guarantee eye safety when deliberately scanning the audience.
+You should use accepted instruments and practices to check the questionable parts of your show.
+The following tips are general ways to make your show safer through good design practices, and if accepted instruments are not available at your show site."